 Some trade watchers say that the FfD process may enable a broader discussion about the new realities of the global trading system, in contrast to the proposed SDGs, which mostly refer back to the existing multilateral system under the WTO.

 Other ideas in the Co-Facilitators’ paper would expand on the proposed SDG targets.
 For example, the section on possible trade finance policy options calls for DFQF treatment for LDC products in all high and upper-middle-income country markets.
-Proposed SDG 17 refers to WTO decisions in this area, which encourage developed countries, and developing countries in a position to do so to improve DFQF treatment of LDC exports.
+Proposed SDG 17 refers to WTO decisions in this area, which encourage developed countries, and developing countries that declare they are in a position to do so to improve DFQF treatment of LDC exports.